ajith-shankar/BigData-Project-End-to-End/Hive_Setup.md

 ## Conclusion

-You have successfully set up Apache Hive for the BigData Project: USA-Healthcare-Report.
+You have successfully set up Apache Hive for the BigData Project: US-Prescribers-Report.
 Ensure that Hive services are running, and you can proceed with configuring other components of your project that interact with Hive for data warehousing and SQL-like queries.

 For advanced configurations and additional settings, refer to the official Hive [documentation](https://hive.apache.org/).